emilylu123/Paxos/src/Readme.txt

 Checklist
 Basic functionality:
-√ Paxos implementation works when two councillors send voting proposals at the same time [1 TesterMultiNormal - 10pts]
+√ Paxos implementation works when two councillors send voting proposals at the same time [ Test 1 TesterClassicNormal - 10pts]

-√ Paxos implementation works in the case where all M1-M9 have immediate responses to voting queries [1 TesterMultiNormal - 30pts]
+√ Paxos implementation works in the case where all M1-M9 have immediate responses to voting queries [ Test 1 TesterClassicNormal - 30pts]

-√ Paxos implementation works when M1 – M9 have responses to voting queries suggested by the profiles above, including when M2 or M3 propose and then go offline [2 TesterMultiWithOffline - 30pts]
+√ Paxos implementation works when M1 – M9 have responses to voting queries suggested by the profiles above, including when M2 or M3 propose and then go offline [ Test 2 TesterClassicOffline - 30pts]

 Bonus functionality:
-√ Paxos implementation works with a number ‘n’ of councillors with four profiles of response times: immediate;  medium; late; never.
-[3 TesterMultiWithRandom - 10pts]
+√ Paxos implementation works with a number ‘n’ of councillors with four profiles of response times: immediate;  medium; late; never.  [ Test 3 TesterBonusRandom - 10pts]

-√ Fast Pax's implementation works [4 TesterBonusFastPaxos - (?)/50 points]
+√ Fast Pax's implementation works [ Test 4 TesterBonusFastPaxos - (?)/50 points]

 √ Fast Byzantine Paxos implementation that works when councillors lie, collude,
-    or intentionally do not participate in some voting queries but participate in others.
-[5 TesterByantine - 50 points]
+    or intentionally do not participate in some voting queries but participate in others. [ Test 5 TesterBonusByzantine - 50 points]

 The project has following files:
     Member : a class for councillor member to propose and accept using classic Paxos ProposalMSG : a class for proposal message, including memberID, proposalID, value, message typ, etc.
-    Communication : a class for sending and receiving ProposalMSG object using socket Election : a class to create threads to run M1-M9 members and make propose.
+    Communication : a class for sending and receiving ProposalMSG object using socket Election : a class to create threads to run M1-M9 members, set status, and make propose.

-    MemberFast : a class for councillor member to propose and accept using fast Paxos and fast Byzantine Paxos ElectionFast : a class to create threads to run M1-M9 members and make propose.
+    MemberFast : a class for councillor member to propose and accept using fast Paxos and fast Byzantine Paxos ElectionFast : a class to create threads to run M1-M9 fast members, set status, and make propose.